singhattinder/PIA_Notification/README.md

 Welcome to the **`Noti.py`**

-This script is to see and copy the port number of port forwarding servers of Private internet access.
+This script is to see and copy the port number of port forwarding servers of Private Internet Access.

 ##### To run open Terminal and type `python Noti.py`